9 Trends in IoT Development for 2026 [Updated]

 Examples:

-• At CES 2024, the Rabbit R1 was introduced.
-It’s a new AI-powered device that operates with a custom OS and enables it to execute complex tasks such as booking travel, ordering food, routing, and more.
-The device has a rotating camera, non-touchscreen display, Wi-Fi, and cellular connectivity.
+• The market has expanded significantly since the introduction of the Rabbit R1 at CES 2024.
+It’s a new AI-powered device that operates with a custom OS, enabling it to execute complex tasks such as booking travel, ordering food, routing, and more.
+It was first of its class, but now the market is much broader.

 Trend 7: Rising Privacy Concerns Regarding the Duet of AI and IoT